Hypertune

 }

-In the Result tab, you can see the flag that matches your query, including all of its logic.
+In the Result panel, you can see the flag that matches your query, including all of its logic.

-Now pass the context argument containing the user object in the query:
+Now pass the context argument, containing the environment and user, in the query:

 query TestQuery {